RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Networking Services/VPC.md

 # Module 4: Identity-Aware Proxy (IAP)
 - Identity-Aware Proxy (IAP) is a Google Cloud service that provides a **centralized authorization layer for applications accessed over HTTPS.**
-- It allows you to enforce access control policies at the application level, rather than relying solely on network-level firewalls.
+- It allows you to **enforce access control policies at the application level**, rather than relying solely on network-level firewalls.
-- By leveraging IAP, organizations can enforce granular access control policies at the application level, ensuring that only authenticated and authorized users can access sensitive resources.
+- By leveraging IAP, organizations can enforce granular access control policies at the application level, **ensuring that only authenticated and authorized users can access sensitive resources.**
 - This service integrates seamlessly with Google Cloud's suite of products, offering a robust security solution that aligns with modern zero-trust security models.
-- IAP not only simplifies the management of user access but also enhances security by eliminating the need for traditional network-level firewalls and VPNs.
+- IAP not only simplifies the management of user access but also **enhances security by eliminating the need for traditional network-level firewalls and VPNs.**
-- With features like context-aware access and integration with existing identity providers, IAP provides a comprehensive and flexible approach to securing cloud- based and on-premises applications.
+- With features like **context-aware access** and **integration with existing identity providers**, IAP provides a comprehensive and flexible approach to securing cloud- based and on-premises applications.

 - Here are some key features and benefits of IAP:

 1. **Centralized Access Control:**